Physical Therapy for Golfer's Elbow

-"Golfer's elbow" is also known as medial epicondylitis.
-Golfer's elbow is damage to the tendons of the forearm muscles attached to the medial epicondyle on the inside of your elbow.
+"Golfer's Elbow" is also known as medial epicondylitis.
+Golfer's elbow is damage to the tendons of the forearm muscles that attach to the medial epicondyle on the inside of your elbow.
 Medial Epicondylitis is a tendinous overload injury caused by activities that involve repetitive wrist flexion and forearm pronation with counteractive wrist extension and forearm supination.

 This condition causes pain that is felt on the inside of the forearm due to increased tension.
 The pain can develop suddenly or gradually and worsens with sudden movements, for example, making a fist.
 One may also experience weakness in their wrist or hand or a numbing sensation in one or more fingers.

-A thorough physical exam is conducted by your physical therapist to determine if you are suffering from medial epicondylitis (Golfer's elbow).
-Your physical therapist will:
+Physical Therapists as well as Occupational Therapists are trained to treat Medial Epicondylitis.
+A thorough physical exam is conducted by your therapist to determine if you are suffering from Medial Epicondylitis (Golfer's Elbow).
+Your Physical or Occupational Therapist will:

 Ask about your occupation and hobbies